 4. Take a fascinating journey through the history of medicine

 Naples played a key role in the development of medicine and the Ospedale degli Incurabili (literally Hospital of the Incurables) is a great example of this.
 It is a hospital complex founded in the XVI century to care for those afflicted by syphilis, a deadly disease that was considered incurable (hence the name).
-The complex grew to become a modern hospital with a leading medical school attended by innovative doctors, researchers and experimenters.
+The complex grew to become a modern hospital with a leading medical school attended by innovative doctors, researchers, and experimenters.
 For example, it is here that the first catheters were used and pioneering works in forensic medicine and autopsies were carried out.

-Inside the complex you will find the Museum of Sanitary Arts that retraces Naples’ medical history through an amazing exhibition of ancient surgical instruments and medical tools.
-Highlights include a XVII-century ivory enema and an original flagello della peste, a beak-like wooden mask worn during the plague.
+Inside the complex, you will find the Museum of Sanitary Arts that retraces Naples’ medical history through an amazing exhibition of ancient surgical instruments and medical tools.
+Highlights include an XVII-century ivory enema and an original flagello della peste, a beak-like wooden mask worn during the plague.
 There is also a huge nativity scene installation where traditional statues are replaced by the representations of diseases and medical treatments.

 The masterpiece of this complex is the Historic Pharmacy of the Incurables, one of the oldest apothecaries in the world.
 It dates back to the XVIII century and consists of two rooms that seem frozen in time.
 There is a reception room with lavish walnut wooden furniture and frescoed ceilings, filled with stunning majolica vases and jars containing an array of medicinal stuff (even kidney stones!).
 The second room is even more stunning and used to serve as the assembly hall for medical experts and authorities.
-Unfortunately photography is not allowed inside the pharmacy, so I don’t have any to share.
+Unfortunately, photography is not allowed inside the pharmacy, so I don’t have any to share.

 Visits to the complex are allowed only with guided tours run by volunteers, more details are available on Il Faro di Ippocrate website.